cy94/twitter-events/README.md

 ##### sql
 SQL scripts for Twitter data (mostly not used, implemented in bash)

+#### detection
+An event detection technique implemented in Python and R

 ##### results
 IDF-Time plots of keywords for events